-- (21) Under Directive 2004/109/EC, in the case of an issuer of debt securities the denomination per unit of which is EUR 1 000 or more, the issuer's choice of a home Member State is valid for three years.
+- Under Directive 2004/109/EC, in the case of an issuer of debt securities the denomination per unit of which is EUR 1 000 or more, the issuer's choice of a home Member State is valid for three years.
 However, where an issuer's securities are no longer admitted to trading on the regulated market in the issuer's home Member State and-remain admitted to trading in one or more host Member States, such issuer has no relationship with the home Member State originally chosen by it where that is not the Member State of its registered office.
-Such issuer should be able to choose one of its host Member State before the expiration of the three-year period.
-The same possibility of choosing a new home Member State would also apply to a third-country issuer of debt securities the denomination per unit of which is less than EUR 1 000 or of shares whose securities are no longer admitted to trading on the regulated market in the issuer's home Member State but remain admitted to trading in one or more host Member States. - (22) There should be consistency between Directives 2004/109/EC and 2003/71/EC concerning the definition of the home Member State.
+Such issuer should be able to choose one of its host Member States or the Member State where it has its registered office as its new home Member State before the expiration of the three-year period.
+The same possibility of choosing a new home Member State would also apply to a third-country issuer of debt securities the denomination per unit of which is less than EUR 1 000 or of shares whose securities are no longer admitted to trading on the regulated market in the issuer's home Member State but remain admitted to trading in one or more host Member States. - There should be consistency between Directives 2004/109/EC and 2003/71/EC concerning the definition of the home Member State.
 In this respect, in order to ensure supervision by the most relevant Member State, Directive 2003/71/EC should be amended to provide for greater flexibility for situations where the securities of an issuer incorporated in a third country are no longer admitted to trading on the regulated market in its home Member State but instead are admitted to trading in one or more other Member States.

-- (23) Commission Directive 2007/14/EC1 contains, in particular, rules concerning the notification of the choice of the home Member State by the issuer.
+- Commission Directive 2007/14/EC1 contains, in particular, rules concerning the notification of the choice of the home Member State by the issuer.
 Those rules should be incorporated into Directive 2004/109/EC.
-To ensure that competent authorities of the host Member State(s) and of the Member State where the issuer has its registered office, where such Member State is neither home nor host Member State, are informed about the choice of home Member State by the issuer, all issuers should be required to communicate the choice of their home Member State to the competent authority of their home Member State, the competent authorities of all host Member States and the competent authority of the Member State.
+To ensure that competent authorities of the host Member State(s) and of the Member State where the issuer has its registered office, where such Member State is neither home nor host Member State, are informed about the choice of home Member State by the issuer, all issuers should be required to communicate the choice of their home Member State to the competent authority of their home Member State, the competent authorities of all host Member States and the competent authority of the Member State where they have their registered office, where it is different from their home Member State.
 The rules concerning notification of the choice of home Member State should therefore be amended accordingly. - (24) The requirement under Directive 2004/109/EC regarding disclosure of new loan issues has led to many implementation problems in practice and its application is considered to be complex.
 Furthermore, that requirement overlaps partially with the requirements laid down in Directive 2003/71/EC and Directive 2003/6/EC of the European Parliament and of the Council of 28 January 2003 on insider dealing and market manipulation (market abuse)2 and it does not provide much additional information to the market.
 Therefore, and in order to reduce unnecessary administrative burdens for issuers, that requirement should be abolished.